AppliedLogicSystems/ALSProlog/docs/docs/ref/close.md

 `force(false)` -- This is the default.
 A system error or resource error which occurs while closing the stream may prevent the stream from being closed.

-`force(true)` -- Errors occuring while closing the stream are ignored and resources associated with the stream are freed anyway.
+`force(true)` -- Errors occurring while closing the stream are ignored and resources associated with the stream are freed anyway.

 ## ERRORS